odea-project/qAlgorithms/report/report.md

 condition applies, more bin properties can be stored.
-However, at 256 possible different results, it is most likely too imprecise to work with more simultaneous test criteria.
+However, at 256 possible different results, it is most likely too imprecise to work with more simultaneous test criteria. summariseBin also returns all calculated test results and summary information as a std::tuple.
+This makes them usable by other, user-written analysis functions.
 The limit to eight values is a design choice to encourage the user to focus on essential properties and limit the amount of high-overlap bins.
 The makeBinSelection function uses the test byte to return a vector